jweedenwright/library/technologies/ai/generative_ai_llm.md

 ### Reward Model and Fine-tuning with Reinforcement Learning

-- Can take the place of expensive human labeler
+- Can take the place of expensive human labelers (lots of people verifying results)
 - Start with a model that already has a good performance on your task
+- An example would be [Meta AI's RoBERTa-based hate speech model](https://huggingface.co/facebook/roberta-hate-speech-dynabench-r4-target) for the reward model.
+  - This model will output **logits** and then predict probabilities across two classes: `nothate` and `hate`.
+The logits of the output `nothate` will be taken as a positive reward.
+Then, the model will be fine-tuned with PPO using those reward values.

-- Steps in the reward model process:
+Steps in the reward model process:

 1. Dataset feeds into LLM
 2. LLM passes output to Reward Model
 3. Reward model evaluates and gives a reward value (negative values are less rewarding, positive are more)
-  4. This reward value and pair are sent to the RL algorithm
+4. This reward value and `reference value | given value` pair are sent to the RL algorithm
 5. RL Algorithm passes updates onto LLM
-  6. This will continue until it reaches a threshold example of where the model is aligned (i.e. reward amount) OR a total number of iterations
+6. This will continue until it reaches a threshold example of where the model is aligned (i.e. reward amount) _OR_ a total number of iterations

-- **RL Algorithm | Proximal Policy Optimization (PPO)**, good, but complicated and tricky to get working
+**Proximal Policy Optimization (PPO) (Reinforcement Learning Algorithm)**, good, but complicated and tricky to get working

 - The **Proximal** in **PPO** refers to the constraint that limits the distance between the new and old policy, which prevents the agent from taking large steps in the policy space that could lead to catastrophic changes in behavior.
 - Losses and Rewards in Phase 1 are fed into Phase 2
 - Model updates are made in a _trust region_
 - Although **PPO** is the most popular as it balances complexity and performance, there are other algorithms available such as **Q-Learning**

 ### Reward Hacking

-- Agent could learn to cheat the system
+- Without some oversight, an Agent could learn to cheat the system
-- Example would be a toxicity reward model by including exaggerated language that gets a high score (most amazing, wonderful product) or words that don't make sense but DO get a good score (Beautiful love and world peace for all).
+  - Examples would be a toxicity reward model by including exaggerated language that gets a high score (`most amazing, wonderful, life-saving, product`) or words that don't make sense but DO get a good score (`A beautiful love and world peace for all` when referring to a book).
-- Freeze the original weights of the reference model and use 2 models to compare results - **Kullback-Leibler (KL) Divergence Shift Penalty** is a statistical measure of the difference of 2 probability distributions.
+- Freeze the original weights of the reference model and use 2 models to compare results using...

+#### Kullback-Leibler (KL) Divergence

+- Kullback-Leibler (KL) Divergence Shift Penalty a statistical measure of the difference of 2 probability distributions.
+- Concept encountered in field of reinforcement learning, particularly when using the **Proximal Policy Optimization (PPO)**
+- Mathematical measure of difference between 2 probability distributions
+- PPO uses **KL divergence** to introduce a constraint that limits the changes to the LLM weights to prevent dramatic changes from the original model.
 - Included in many machine learning libraries
 - Generated for EVERY token in the library
 - A big compute process, so more GPUs
 - Divergence penalty is then added to the reward to bring hacked values down.
-- Run original model with reward model to get overall toxicity score
+- Run original model _with_ reward model to get overall toxicity score
-- Run human-aligned model the same

-### Kullback-Leibler Divergence Shift Penalty | KL Divergence

-- Concept encountered in field of reinforcement learning, particularly when using the **Proximal Policy Optimization (PPO)**
-- Mathematical measure of difference between 2 probability distributions
-- PPO uses **KL divergence** to introduce a constraint that limits the changes to the LLM weights to prevent dramatic changes from the original model.

-## Scaling Human Feedback
+## Active Research: Scaling Human Feedback

-- To get good feedback, this could require 10's of thousands of human-preference labels (lots of people needed)
+- To get good feedback, this could require 10's of thousands of human-preference labels (i.e. _**lots of people**_)
-  - _Active area of research_
 - Model self-supervision: **Constitutional AI**
   - A method for training models using a set of rules and principals that govern the models behavior
     - Rules such as obeying legal rules
-    - Most helpful, honest, and harmless
+    - Most **HHH**: helpful, honest, and harmless
-    - Though make sure the response prioritizes legal, ethical, or moral activities
+    - Ensure responses _prioritize legal, ethical, or moral activities_
   - Together with a set of sample prompts
   - Train the model to self-critique
 - _In Constitutional AI, we train a model to choose between different responses:_ This is the role of the preference model, that will learn what responses are preferred following the constitutional principles.